Japanese Acers and Bamboos for the Garden

 In love with trees or shrubs with beautiful, richly coloured foliage?
 Do you appreciate the peacefulness of a 'zen' garden?
 And do you adore plants with an elegant form that can turn your garden into a haven of peace?
 This is your place to be!
 Japanese Acers and bamboos are key ingredients for a Japanese garden.
 When planting acers or bamboos, you will add something special and unique to your landscape.

-Versatile bamboos and acers
+Versatile bamboos and Acers

 Our versatile bamboo plants, including the Fargesia and Phyllostachys, are very strong, fast-growing, great focal points when planted in clumps, but also truly brilliant for screening.
-The Japanese acer is known for its small leaves and fall colours, ranging from deep red to bright yellow.
+The Japanese Acer is known for its small leaves and fall colours, ranging from deep red to bright yellow.
 Acers (or Maples) include a rich variety of trees and shrubs: the most common three species are the Acer Palmatum, Acer Shirasawanum and Acer Japonicum.
 Acer Palmatum is a species to which most Japanese Maples belong.
 We offer a wide variety of the Japanese Acer Palmatum and Shirasawanum online.

 Why add bamboo to your garden?

 This graceful grass will add a classy, but also modern and peaceful Asian feeling to any outdoor space.
 There are many different types of bamboo in a nearly endless range of heights, thickness, colours and growing habits.
 Therefore you will always find a bamboo species that will match your needs.
 Bamboo succeeds in a garden when used as a focal point or screen.
-With its easy growth habits, bamboo can be grown in most conditions and soil types, as long as it is well drained.
+With its easy growth habits, bamboo can be grown in most conditions and soil types, as long as it is well-drained.
 Bamboo will also prevent soil erosion since its roots will hold the soil firmly.

 Running or clumping bamboos

 There are two main types of bamboo that we offer online: running and clumping bamboo plants.
 The difference is in their rooting characteristics and the way they spread.
 Running bamboos are monopodial and have long rhizomes, or underground stems, that are quick to spread horizontally.
 A ‘stem barrier’ is essential to prevent running bamboo from ‘running’.
 Clumping bamboos on the other hand spread slower and grow in a cluster.
 They are sympodial, which means they have shorter rhizomes that stay closer to their base.
 Because of its short root structure and tight cluster of culms, it is incapable of expanding rapidly.
+What is your favourite bamboo?
+Find out in our bamboo category.

 Popular tree and shrub